 - Take action: implement your CSS inlining strategy today

-Understanding CSS Inlining in Email Development
+Understanding CSS inlining in email development

-What is CSS inlining
+What CSS inlining actually means

 <style>